-What Is a Break-Even Point? (and Why You Need to Know Yours When Refinancing)
+What Is a Refinance Break-Even Point? (and Why You Need to Know Yours)

 With that in mind, keep reading.
-We’ll tell you more about what a break-even point is, why it matters when you’re refinancing, and how to do the math to find your own.
+We’ll tell you more about what a break-even point for refinancing a mortgage is, why it matters when you’re refinancing, and how to do the math to find your own.
 Armed with this knowledge, you should have a much better idea of whether or not refinancing in the current interest rate environment could be the right move for you.